i336616/TestBGScheduler/README.md

 - To test background scheduling while in tethered debug mode, the tester will need follow the steps below to simulate launching the app in the background with the specified identifier

 Outstanding Issue:
-- We can trigger the background tasks manually when tehtered to Xcode.
+- We can trigger the background tasks manually when tethered to Xcode.
 However, we haven't been able to get the background tasks to work when the app is run standalone.

 ## Usage